 Spoiler Title: Quite a few.
 "Benizakura's Blood-Red Last Moment!", anyone?

 Suicide Attack: Two of Akame's dogs performs this with two of Kurojaki's dogs, one letting himself be chased until they both fall onto an underground trap filled with spears, while another drags Kurojaki's follower underwater, drowning them both.

 The Smurfette Principle: Slighty justified, as male dogs are larger and stronger than their female counterparts, and if the females had joined the war against Akakabuto, dogs in Japan would be well on the way to extinction.
 Despite this, the show is less sexist than it's sequel Ginga Densetsu Weed, where there are no lead female dogs and only one actually does something badass.

-False, female dogs can be just as dominant and ferocious as males.
-It's rather got to do with the story being based off military/samurai ethics, where women rarely played a part.
+False. female dogs can be just as dominant and ferocious as males.
+It's rather got to do with the story being based off military/samurai ethics, where women rarely play a part.